 90th BIRTHDAY BASH!

-for ONE NIGHT only
+so for ONE SHOW only

-We’re bringing back the Tars & Stars Extravaganza
+the Tars & Stars Extravaganza

-with the Alumni All Star Jam Band
+with the Newport Harbor Alumni All Star Jam Band

 To support this event & join our team, get in touch today